 VISIT_OCCURRENCE and Cost

 The VISIT_OCCURRENCE table contains the spans of time a person continuously receives medical services from one or more providers at a facility in a given setting within the health care system.
+There may be one or more cost records associated with the visit.
+For inpatient visits, join to the Cost table to get the DRG_source_value.
+If there are more than cost records associated with the visit and they have different DRG values the ETL will have to choose one of the DRG codes.